What Is the Good Student Discount?

 Frequently Asked Questions

-The good student discount is offered by auto insurers to families of school-age drivers with excellent grades.
-Each provider has its own rules and qualifications.
+The good student discount is a win-win for families with school-age drivers because it incentivizes excellent grades in exchange for lower rates.
+Most insurers require a 3.0 or B grade point average to qualify.
+However, each provider has its own rules and qualifications.
 Refer to their websites for more information.

 How much you can save depends on the insurer that you do business with.
 But you should expect to save anywhere from 10-15%.
 This range of savings is based on the amounts that each insurance company lists on their websites.

-Every major car insurance company offers a good student discount based on school grades.
-It’s also likely that small or local insurers have some sort of financial reward for high-performing students.
+Every major car insurance company offers discounts to families of good students based on school grades.
+It’s also likely that small or local insurers have some sort of financial reward for academic high-performance.
 If you’re unsure of whether your provider offers it, you’ll want to check out its website or speak with your agent.
 In either place, you may also get an idea of how much you can save.

-How old do you have to be to qualify?
+How old do students have to be to qualify?

 You’ll need to be anywhere from 16 to 24 years old to qualify.
 This means that both high school and college students can qualify.
 Some insurers, such as State Farm, allow you to be up to 25 years old.